 SoftMeter is designed to be a low-cost solution for the independent developers who cannot afford the expensive alternative platforms.

-As part of our low-cost scenario, the library uses Google Analytics as a reporting platform, thus minimising the cost while keeping a high reliability and availability.
+As part of our low-cost scenario, the library uses Google Analytics as a reporting platform, thus minimising the cost while at the same time it keeps a high reliability and availability reporting platform.

 How does it work?

 You are probably already using website statistics to see how many visitors you have on your website and how they use your website.

 Usage analytics for software programs brings the same idea to desktop software monitoring.
 Instead of the website you are now measuring your software.